 5.5 Questions for Stephanie Cheng Smith

-1. What led you to the kind of work you make now?
 Musically, I grew up a violinist, but I was always interested in technology and programming.
 I studied experimental sound practices at CalArts, and that gave me the time and space to experiment with combining my musical and technical interests.
 It’s taken shape in two branches: making installations and instruments (i.e. the bell controller) and improvising with a combination of violin, laptop, and synthesizer.
-The instrument-making arose…
+The instrument-making arose from…

 5.5 QUESTIONS FOR FAHAD SIADAT